 Workplace Apologies

 In professional settings, apologies should be concise, respectful, and solution-oriented.
 Apologize for your mistake, acknowledge the consequences, and offer a solution to remedy the situation.
-Here are some examples:
+Examples:

 How to Write an Effective Apology Letter